Reiningecho90/chances-discord-bot-public/README.md

 - Updates added to files, work on v1.2 will begin soon (12/2/2021)
 - Work on v1.2 started, added new issue regarding channel name schemes and how to handle it (12/6/2021)
 - Added new issue for security, new Python version should be rolled out with v1.2 (12/6/2021)
+- Conducted a small unit test on 3.10.0 and all files still work, pushing code wiht that version with v1.2 (12/6/2021)